 Blue Man Group shows have permanently closed at Universal Orland CityWalk.

-The March 17 scheduled opening of the new Universal’s Endless Summer Resort – Dockside Inn and Suites, was postponed to December 15, 2020; Surfside Inn and Suites is currently closed through May 31, 2021.
+The March 17 scheduled opening of the new Universal’s Endless Summer Resort – Dockside Inn and Suites, was postponed to December 15, 2020; Surfside Inn and Suites reopened on May 26, 2021.
 The Portofino Bay Resort reopened on December 1, 2020.
-Sapphire Falls Resort is expected to reopen on May 18, 2021; Aventura Hotel is expected to reopen on July 1, 2021.
+Sapphire Falls Resort reopened on May 18, 2021; Aventura Hotel reopened on June 16, 2021.
 Guests have the option to modify or cancel room or package reservations.
 Guests with specific questions can call this number for more information: (877) 801-9720.

 Halloween Horror Nights 30 was CANCELED, although a limited daytime event was held through November 1.
 Halloween Horror Nights 30 will now be held September 3 through October 31, 2021.
 All Grad Bash and Grandventure events scheduled in 2020 were cancelled.